-ExploraVision is a STEM competition for K-12 students.
-It encourages students to combine their imagination with their knowledge of science and technology to explore visions for the future.
-Teams of 2-4 students select a technology, research how it works, learn why it was invented, and then predict how that technology may change in the future.
-Students identify what "breakthroughs" are required for their idea to become a reality and describe the positive and negative consequences of their technology on society.
-The students write a paper and draw a series of web pages to describe and communicate their idea.
-Finalists make an actual website, video and a prototype of their future vision.
-ExploraVision is more than a science fair or a competition-it can be a tool to ignite every student's enthusiasm for STEM subjects!
+- ExploraVision is a STEM competition for K-12 students. - It encourages students to combine their imagination with their knowledge of science and technology to explore visions for the future. - Teams of 2-4 students select a technology, research how it works, learn why it was invented, and then predict how that technology may change in the future. - Students identify what "breakthroughs" are required for their idea to become a reality and describe the positive and negative consequences of their technology on society. - The students write a paper and draw a series of web pages to describe and communicate their idea. - Finalists make a visual poster (for K-3 grades) and an actual website (for 4-12 grades)\ and a prototype of their future vision. - ExploraVision is more than a science fair or a competition-it can be a virtual or inperson tool to ignite every student's enthusiasm for STEM subjects!